jfmartinz/jfmartinz/README.md

 I actively engage in community discussions, collaborate on open-source projects, and connect with fellow developers to stay updated on the field and further expand my knowledge and skills.

-When I am not coding, I like to spend my time on listening to music, reading, and seeking solitude.
+When I am not coding, I like to spend my time on listening to music, reading, and solitude.

 <br>